What is Vedic meditation?

 How does Vedic meditation compare with other techniques?

-The reason why Jess and Will chose to teach this particular technique is because it compares very favourably in all of the areas we consider important.
+The reason why Jess and Will chose to teach this particular technique is that it compares very favourably in all of the areas we consider important.

 It’s also the only technique we’ve encountered which seems to work for everybody.